 Demolition Documentation: The CDBG-MIT Program requires that all demolition related-files be captured and retained.
 The County's consultant maintains all program files which will contain the required documentation.
-This file will contain photo-documentation of the process before, during, and post-demolition.
-This file will also include load tickets/landfill manifests to account for debris removed from the property.
+This file will contain photo-documentation of the

-Completion: Once lot filling and restoration is complete, the County's consultant will complete the Post-Lot Clearing and Restoration Inspection to verify quality and confirm process has been completed.
+Completion: Once demolition and lot restoration is complete, the County's consultant will complete the Post-Demolition Inspection and Post-Lot Clearing and Restoration Inspection to verify quality and confirm process has been completed.
 The County's consultant inspector will take post-demolition photos and save in the SharePoint property file.
-The County's consultant will complete the 60-day Post-Lot Clearing and Restoration Inspection approximately 2 months after the Post-Lot Clearing and Restoration to ensure that the soils have not sunken.
+The County's consultant will complete the 60-day Post-Lot Clearing and Restoration Inspection at least 60 days after the Post-Lot Clearing and Restoration Inspection to ensure that the soils have not sunken.

-Project Invoicing: The Demolition Contractor (contingent on the County's contracts with the Demolition Contractors) can submit an invoice directly to the County once asbestos abatement, if applicable, and demolition of the structure is complete and after the County's consultant inspector verifies the demolition is complete at the Post-Demolition Inspection.
-The Demolition Contractor can submit their final invoice after lot clearing and restoration is complete and has been confirmed by the County's consultant field inspector at the 60-Day Post-Lot Clearing and Restoration Inspection.
+Project Invoicing: The Demolition Contractor (contingent on the County's contracts with the Demolition Contractors) can submit an invoice of up to 90% of the total value of the contract directly to the County after:

+- asbestos abatement (if applicable). - demolition of the structure is complete - copies of all permits and demolition log have been submitted, and - the County's consultant inspector verifies the demolition is complete at the Post-Demolition Inspection.

+The County will retain 10% of the contract amount to be paid after lot clearing and restoration is complete and has been confirmed by the County's consultant field inspector at the 60-Day Post-Lot Clearing and Restoration Inspection.
 The County's consultant will invoice the County monthly for fixed fee and unit rate milestone payments incurred in the prior calendar month.
 Invoice payment terms are net 30 days.

-If the lot appears to have settled/sunk, then the Demolition Contractor shall return to stabilize the soils.
+If the lot appears to have settled/sunk by the time of the 60-Day Post-Lot Clearing and Restoration Inspection, then the Demolition Contractor shall return to stabilize the soils.